 Crop protection products exemption from hazardous substance tax

-If you transport or warehouse (store) agricultural crop protection products that are solely for use by a farmer or certified applicator, you are exempt from Hazardous Substance Tax (HST).
-This applies as long as the person possessing the substance does not use, manufacture, package for sale, or sell the substance in this state.
+There is an exemption from HST by value for possession of agricultural crop protection products that you warehouse, but do not otherwise use or sell in Washington.
+This applies as long as you do not use, manufacture, package for sale, or sell the substance in this state.

 For more information please see RCW 82.21.040(5).